cncf/kubernetes-community-days/planning/master-timeline.md

 Keynote Speakers:

 * Identify from potential keynote speakers to attract both attendees and sponsors.
-* See if anyone in the Kubernetes Speakers Bureau would be a good keynote and check availability.
+* See if anyone in the Kubernetes Speakers would be a good keynote and check availability.
 * Focus on pulling diverse keynoters as much as possible.
 * Assign outreach to potential speakers and get confirmations ASAP (note: be cognizant that if you ask multiple speakers simultaneously and they all accept, you may have to cancel which is not great.
 Far better is to request a quick response and ask one at a time until the slate is full)

 Identify possible sponsors:

 * Create a target list of possible sponsors to contact
-* Look at employers of [CNCF Speakers Bureau](https://www.cncf.io/speakers/) members and CNCF Ambassadors or potential sponsorship
+* Look at employers of [CNCF members](https://www.cncf.io/about/members/) and [CNCF Ambassadors](https://www.cncf.io/people/ambassadors/) for potential sponsorship
 * Identify companies that have sponsored or are sponsoring related events
 * Build an outreach plan and assign contacts